Jedzia/ARM-STM32F103-BluePill-Rust-stm32_blink/README.md

 ## Jedzias Notes ##

 ### rust-lld: error: no memory region specified for section '.ARM.exidx' ###
+**SCRAP THIS**, after updating cargo dependencies all seems fine!

-ToDo: There is something new.
+There is something new.
 Check out new examples ... see https://docs.rust-embedded.org/embedonomicon/print.html with

     $ cat link.x